Na-ha-shnee STEAM Summer Institute

 About Na-ha-shnee:

-Since 1995, Native American high school students representing various tribes from the Northwest have been given the chance to participate in Na-ha-shnee, a two-week summer camp at Washington State University Spokane.
-The program encourages youth to try out a career in the health sciences by providing hands-on learning experiences taught by healthcare providers, faculty at WSU Spokane, and health sciences college students.
+Since 1995, northwestern Native American high school students have participated in Na-ha-shnee.
+This two-week summer camp at Washington State University Spokane invites youth to discover health sciences careers through hands-on learning experiences taught by healthcare providers, WSU Spokane faculty, and health sciences college students.

 Topics/skills training include: